mozilla-services/buildhub/docs/dev.rst

 Also, this rule of thumb implies that environment variables should be secure by default.
-If there's a sensitive setting, don't leave insecure for developers and expecting OPs to make it explictly secure.
+If there's a sensitive setting, don't leave insecure for developers and expecting OPs to make it explicitly secure.
 It's the other way around.
 If you want to make some less secure (perhaps it's fine because you're running it on your laptop with fake data), it's up to you to either specify it on the command line or update your personal ``.env`` file.